Afudu/P2_OpenClassroom/README.md

 # Installation

-The following commands rely on the knowlege of the terminal (Unix, macOS) or command line (Windows) usage.
+The following commands rely on the knowlege of how to user the terminal (Unix, macOS) or the command line (Windows).

 **1 - Get the code**